Brad Pitt Car Allegedly Spotted At Angelina Jolie’s Home: Are They Back On?

 Brad Pitt and Angelina Jolie have reportedly been battling over the custody of their kids for several weeks now.
 There have been all kinds of reports out there about Brad Pitt being kept from seeing his kids and Angelina running a so-called “smear campaign” to try to bring her soon-to-be ex-husband down.
 However, if Brad Pitt’s car was actually at her house, that’s a great sign.

 Fans of Pitt have been hoping that the rumors weren’t true or, if they were, that he would get things sorted out with Jolie fast.
-The former couple’s six kids should be the focus and both parents deserve to a part of their lives.
+The former couple’s six kids should be the focus, and both parents deserve to a part of their lives.

-When Brad Pitt and Angelina Jolie first got divorced, there were some serious accusations made about Brad Pitt being abusive to at least one of his kids.
-Child services ended up getting involved and there was a whole to-do about it.
+When Brad Pitt and Angelina Jolie first separated, there were some serious accusations made about Brad Pitt being abusive to at least one of his kids.
+Child services ended up getting involved, and there was a whole to-do about it.
 The public didn’t know what to believe and waited to hear the results of the investigation.
-Fortunately, authorities didn’t find anything and Brad was not arrested on any charges.
+Fortunately, authorities didn’t find anything, and Brad was not arrested on any charges.

 Now, it seems as though Brad Pitt is focused on his kids.